Earthwatch in Major New Freshwater Research Push

 - Identifying the types of intervention that can best protect ecosystems downstream from major conurbations.

-The common theme running through all of these potential research areas is the involvement of ‘citizen scientists’, initially HSBC volunteers, to capture huge quantities of data.
-As the programme develops, private citizens and, ideally, staff from other corporate partners will also be involved in monitoring and collating data.
+The common theme running through all of these potential research areas is the involvement of citizen scientists, initially HSBC volunteers, to capture huge quantities of data.
+As the program develops, private citizens and, ideally, staff from other corporate partners will also be involved in monitoring and collating data.

 The research sites will all use the same protocols to provide comparable data across the globe.
 Using a Smartphone data app, individuals will input their own research data into a global database, allowing direct comparison between sites and data sets.
 The resulting online database will be freely available to academics throughout the world.

-Earthwatch has already worked in close partnership with HSBC for over ten years – five in the Investing in Nature programme and a further five as part of the HSBC Climate Partnership.
-These programmes have engaged and motivated thousands of HSBC staff worldwide, helping them to value their environment and take action to manage impacts in their workplace and in their communities.
+Earthwatch has already worked in close partnership with HSBC for more than 10 years—five in the Investing in Nature Programme and a further five as part of the HSBC Climate Partnership .
+These programs have engaged and motivated thousands of HSBC staff worldwide, helping them to value their environment and take action to manage impacts in their workplace and in their communities.

-For more information on the programme, visit thewaterhub.org
+For more information on the program, visit thewaterhub.org.